top of page

 What Driving Regulations apply to Neurological Conditions, including Cavernoma?

-The Road Safety Authority(RSA) Medical Fitness to Drive Guidelines outlines the regulations of the Republic of Ireland.
+The Road Safety Authority(RSA) Medical Fitness to Drive Guidelines outlines the regulations of

 It includes information of other medical conditions, some that might be related to your cavernoma symptoms e.g. epilepsy.